lupswitch/ServerAvailabilityMonitor/README.md

 For mysql server you should provide username/password for any user of DB.
 It will try to connect to DB.

 ## PostgreSQL
 For pgsql server you should provide username/password for any user of DB.
-It will try to connect to DB.
+Also you can specify different name for a database from a username name.
+It will try to connect to this DB.

 ## Memcache
 For memcache server there are not additional parameters.